Riverview Motel & St. Mary’s Liquors

-Once a popular stop for travelers, the Riverside Motel located along US-17 near the Georgia-Florida state line opened in 1954.
-The one-story L-shaped motel had a dozen rooms with an office in the center courtyard.
-The motel’s sign advertised air-conditioned rooms.
-Some of the doors still had rates visible on the back; $9 daily for one person, $12 daily for two in one bed, $14 for two in two beds, or another $2 for an extra person.
-The motel owners, Knud Howard Olfort and his wife Nellie Vanzant Olfort, also operated a souvenir shop and liquor store next door called St. Mary’s Liquors.
+Once a popular stop for travelers, the Riverview Motel stood along US-17 near the Georgia–Florida state line.
+The one-story, L-shaped building held a dozen rooms arranged around a central courtyard, with the office positioned at its center.
+The motel’s sign advertised air-conditioned rooms, and several doors still displayed the original posted rates: $9 per night for one person; $12 for two sharing one bed; $14 for two in separate beds; and an additional $2 for each extra guest.
+The owners, Knud Howard Olfort and his wife, Nellie Vanzant Olfort, lived in a small house on the property and also operated a souvenir shop and adjoining bar/liquor store known as St. Mary’s Liquors.

-Knud Olfort passed away in 1997.
-Two years later, on September 11, 1999, the U.S. Navy was performing diving exercises in the St. Mary’s River and discovered Nellie’s car with her skeletal remains still inside.
-The discovery was less than a half-mile from the motel.
-According to local authorities, Knud may have had something to do with Nellie’s disappearance.
+Knud Olfort passed away on June 28, 1997, at the age of 93.
+Following Knud’s death, the property was given to Nellie’s sister, Lena Christian.
+Two years later, on September 11, 1999, the Camden County Sheriff’s Office was operating a routine search with their newly acquired side-scan sonar in search of possible suicide victims in the St. Mary’s River when Nellie’s car was discovered at the bottom of the river, her skeletal remains found in the backseat.
+The discovery was less than a half mile from the motel.
+According to local authorities, Knud may have been involved in Nellie’s disappearance.
 Nothing is certain.
 His unwillingness to cooperate with the search for his wife led many to speculate that Knud had something to do with her disappearance.

 Riverside Motel